top of page

 Certain language can be stigmatizing when discussing substance use.
 Stigma can put up metaphorical walls that keep people away from people and places that might feel unsafe.
 Feeling a sense of belonging within a community is essential for everyone to access the social connection and support necessary for wellness.
 Help support safe and non-stigmatizing spaces in Delta.

-Note that language evolves, and the list may change.
+Note that language evolves, and we will do our best to keep the list updated.

 Words

-Use respect & compassion to value people as human beings first.
+Use respect and compassion to value people as human beings first.

 Download the DCAT Language Guide to learn more.